LeonidDybowski/hse_project_group/README.md

  * *gondii ME49*

 <h3> Creation of orthologous clusters within a taxon </h3>
-To create clusters, proteinortho was run on 44 genomes downloaded using a bash script (download_files folder).
+To create the clusters of orthologous proteins for the species above, proteinortho was run on 44 genomes downloaded via a bash script (which can be found in the "download_files" folder).
-The result is in the file full_gca_44.tsv
+The raw data file was called "full_gca_44.tsv".

 <h3> Cluster statistics  </h3>
-To supplement the table with statistics, a python script was used (file group_clusters.py, folder src) A total of 26,462 clusters were built.
-Their features are presented in two pictures below.
+To supplement the table with statistics, a python script was used ("group_clusters.py" in the folder "src") A total of 26,462 clusters were built.
+Their features are presented in two histograms below.

 Distribution of the number of genomes containing proteins in the cluster (number of orthologs):